 Is Domestic Violence Legal Grounds for Early Lease Termination?

-In cases where a tenant reaches out to the landlord with claims of domestic violence but does not have the appropriate documentation, it is appropriate for landlords to encourage the victim to seek the help of a law enforcement agency or other professionals.
-This will facilitate the victim with the opportunity to retrieve the necessary legal documentation and get the other assistance they need.
+It stands to reason that in cases where a tenant reaches out to the landlord with claims of domestic violence but does not have the appropriate documentation, it is appropriate for landlords to encourage the victim to seek the help of a law enforcement agency or other professionals.
+This will provide the victim with the opportunity to retrieve the necessary legal documentation and get any assistance that they require.